HomerusJa/exp-coord/docs/cli.md

 #### `exp-coord run all event`

-Process a single event from the queue.
+Process all events from the queue.

 **Usage**: